People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 McNabb has only one option left to be great again.

-This is stuff it's running all week.
+This is stuff that's running all week.

 And I ripped these guys last week for writing this kind of stuff.